 Specific skills required to satisfactorily perform the functions of

-new technology shall be incorporated consistent with the level of
+be incorporated consistent with the level of responsibility and

 is required to schedule activities; often gather,